Entering Canada by air

-- More information: U.S. residents, Know Before You Go (English only)
+- More information: U.S. residents, Know Before You Go (U.S. CBP website)

-- More information: Canadian residents, Canadian & Mexican Citizens/Residents (English only)
+- More information: Canadian residents, Canadian and Mexican citizens (U.S. CBP website).

 Iris recognition biometric technology works with the unique patterns of the iris (the coloured ring around the pupil of the eye).
 There are 266 unique characteristics in the human iris, which the technology reads.

 The iris recognition process involves taking a photograph of your irises.
 Your iris patterns are processed and encoded into a record that is stored and used for comparison any time a live iris is presented for verification.
 When using the self-serve kiosk, the system will compare your irises with the record stored in the database.

 To get the clearest iris photo during enrolment, you must remove your eyewear (prescription glasses and contacts, as well as sunglasses and coloured or patterned contacts).
 At passage, you do not need to remove your prescription glasses or contacts, but you do need to remove sunglasses and patterned contacts.